Karen J. F. Cooper

 April 27, 2014 § Leave a comment

 Karen J.F.
 Cooper is a watercolor artist inspired by the New York State landscape and the coastal areas of Maine and Massachusetts.
 Cooper has been devoted to the arts most of her life.
-She was a performing artist and member of the Schenectady Civic Ballet Company in her youth.
-Her name can be found in John Willis’ Dance World, an historical record of dance in America covering the period from June 1969 to May 1970.
+She was a performing artist and member of a regional ballet company in her youth.
 She began painting with watercolor in 1977.

-Karen’s watercolors have been included in group, one-person shows, and major regional and national exhibitions.
-The prestigious Salmagundi Club in New York City, museums, colleges, universities, galleries in Maine and New York, theaters, and various art centers also have exhibited her work.
-She has been in numerous juried shows and has won several awards.
-Cooper has presented a watercolor hands-on workshop with the New York State Teacher’s Association and other groups that have had an interest in the medium.
-Additionally, Karen is presently a watercolor instructor for all ages, including a watercolor with classical music class for children.
+Cooper’s watercolors have been in group, one-person shows, and major regional and national exhibitions.
+The prestigious Salmagundi Club in New York City, museums, colleges, universities, galleries, theaters, and various art centers have also exhibited her paintings.
+She has been in numerous juried shows and has received several awards for her work.
+Additionally, Karen is a watercolor instructor for all ages.

 Cooper aims to be authentic and likes to experience the places and things she is interested in painting.
 Her sensitivity to color is usually what begins the creative process.
-Karen believes there should be” no boundaries” with watercolor.
+Karen believes there should be “no boundaries “ with watercolor and its limitless applications.
+She relates the way her brush moves across the paper with all of its twists, turns, dots and dashes to her dance experience in her early years.
+Rather than a reporter of facts, Cooper is interested in the feeling of a place.

 click image to enlarge